wavefrontHQ/docs/pages/doc/ts_filter.md

 ### Point Tag Filters

-Use Point tags to add extra dimensions to individual data values.
+Use point tags to add extra dimensions to individual data values.
 While source tags are great for filtering your data to just the sources that are important to your use case, they do not store historical data.
 If your company uses a cloud-computing platform, then you might see instances constantly being re-provisioned as they are spun up and shut down.
 In those cases, historical data can be very important.

 Point tags are tied to individual data values, and allow you to create queries based on historical data.
 Point tags are expressed as `<PointTagKey> = <PointTagValue>`.
 The `PointTagKey` and `PointTagValue` are unique to each customer.
 For example, let’s say that source `app-1` is reporting data values for application `BLUE` to metric `cpu.loadavg.1m`.
 However the next day `app-1` is re-provisioned and is now reporting data values for application `RED`.
 The data values reported by `app-1` can include a `PointTagKey` of  `app` and a `PointTagValue` of `red` and `blue`.
 You could then construct the following query to only see data values for application `blue`:
 ```